 This story has been updated from the original version.

-New West's Free Methodist Community Church (320 8th St.) hosted one of these meetings on Thursday evening for parents who want to “raise their children with love and wisdom,” according to a Facebook event.
-The group says SOGI 123 is a threat to children, parental rights and traditional and Christian values.
+The Facebook event said the meeting was for parents who want to “raise their children with love and wisdom” and claimed that SOGI 123 was a threat to children, parental rights and traditional and Christian values.

 According to the SOGI 123 website, it is less of a curriculum and more of a policy, which includes SOGI-inclusive lesson plans, meant to make schools inclusive and safe for students of all sexual orientations and gender identities.
 It includes policies, like a school’s code of conduct and how to make environments safe and inclusive, and curriculum resources that can be used in lesson plans to further the goals of the overarching policy.

-This story was updated to include information that Jenn Smith is a transidentified man, on his request.
-It was also corrected to reflect that Laura-Lynn Tyler Thomson is no longer a co-host of 700 Club Canada.
+This story has been updated from the original version.
+It has also been corrected: Laura-Lynn Tyler Thomson is no longer a co-host of the 700 Club Canada.